ilyasergey/YSC2229/source/week-05-heaps.rst

   and :math:`2(i + 1)` correspondingly, are such that their keys are smaller or equal than :math:`k` [#]_.

-Notice that, due to its representation, a binary heep, as a tree is *almost complete*: some of the bottom-level nodes (*leaves*) might be missing, but the nodes on all other levels are present [#]_.
+Notice that, due to its representation, a binary heep, as a tree is *almost complete*: some of the bottom-level right-most nodes (*leaves*) might be missing, but the nodes on all other levels are present [#]_.
 Naturally, for a node with an index :math:`i > 0`, its parent can be obtained by taking an index :math:`(i + 1) / 2 - 1`

 Let us now define a module that encapsulates all operations with binary heaps (represented via arrays), of which so far know three: finding a parent, a left and a right child of a node::